mdethmers/ESP32-Artnet-Node-receiver/README.md

 ## OTA updates
 ![Image Description](https://github.com/mdethmers/ESP32-W5500-Artnet-receiver/blob/main/Img/Schermafbeelding%202025-05-13%20224014.png)

-Upload the BIn file to your Node to have OTA updates.
+Upload the BIN file to your Node to have OTA updates.
 Easy when your node is in a hard to reach or remote place!

 ## Access the AP mode: